 Slammed by a rate increase

-Dear Donna: The problem is you gave them permission to monitor your credit reports and to increase your rate accordingly when you signed that initial application (it was buried in the fine print).
+Dear Donna: The problem is you granted permission for the bank to monitor your credit reports and to increase your rate accordingly when you signed that initial application (it was buried in the fine print).

-You must assume that the bank or issuer is monitoring your account and personal information on a regular basis.
-And this time they spotted a significant change in your utilization rate* and saw their window of opportunity to raise your rate.
+You must assume that the bank or issuer regularly monitors your account and personal information.
+And this time, they spotted a significant change in your utilization rate* and saw their window of opportunity to raise your rate.

-What you may not be aware of is that under The Credit Card Act of 2009, the new rate applies only to new purchases—starting the minute that new rate goes into effect.
+You may not be aware that under The Credit Card Act of 2009, the new rate applies only to new purchases—starting the minute that new rate goes into effect.

 Because your rate went up based on negative findings in your credit history, your issuer is required by law to review your account in six months for signs of improvement.
 If your utilization rate improves, the issuer must consider reducing your rate.

-*utilization rate is a way of measuring how close you are to being maxed out on the account.
+*utilization rate measures how close you are to being maxed out on the account.

 750 FICO score is nothing to sneeze at